pixelnest/pixelnest.github.io/tutorials/2d-game-unity/tweaking-the-gameplay/index.md

   previous: ../animations
 ---

-**NOT WRITTEN YET**
+**This chapter hasn't been written yet!**

-But we are working on it, stay tuned!
+But we are working hard on it!

-Better values:
+Stay tuned, follow us on [Twitter](http://twitter.com/pixelnest), [Facebook](https://www.facebook.com/pixelneststudio) or via [our blog RSS](https://www.facebook.com/pixelneststudio) to get noticed when this chapter will be available.

+# Rough values to get the same game as in the demo

 Player scale:0.2x0.2x1
 Player speed (Player script) : 25, 25